-The State of the Air 2018
+The State of the Air 2019

-The "State of the Air 2018" report adds to the evidence that a changing climate is making it harder to protect human health.
-With record-setting heat in 2016, high ozone days zoomed, putting millions more people at risk and adding challenges to the work cities are doing across the nation to clean up.
+The "State of the Air" 2019 report adds to the evidence that a changing climate is making it harder to protect human health.
+The three years covered in this report ranked as the hottest years on record globally.
+High ozone days and spikes in particle pollution zoomed, putting millions more people at risk and adding challenges to the work cities are doing across the nation to clean up.

-The report examines particle pollution (PM2.5) in two separate ways: averaged year-round (annual average) and over short-term levels (24-hour).
+The report examines particle pollution (PM2.5) in two separate ways: averaged year-round (annual average) and short-term levels (24-hour).
 For both ozone and short-term particle pollution, the analysis uses a weighted average number of days that allows recognition of places with higher levels of pollution.
 For the year-round particle pollution rankings, the report uses averages calculated and reported by the U.S. Environmental Protection Agency (EPA).

 Air pollution emissions have dropped steadily since 1970 thanks to the Clean Air Act.
 Source: U.S. EPA, Air Trends: Air Quality National Summary, 2019.